jillesvangurp/inbot-utils/README.md

 Inbot-utils is a collection of utility classes that we use at [Inbot](http://inbot.io).
 It's where we put anything reusable/valuable enough that it would be inconvenient to not have around.
 Check it out, there's some good stuff in here.

+# Repository move to jillesvangurp

+Inbot the company for which I developed this library originally, is no more.
+So I forked the repository and put it under my own account.
+I will likely change the name at some point.
+Any future releases will be done from here.

 # Install using jitpack.io

 [![](https://jitpack.io/v/inbot/inbot-utils.svg)](https://jitpack.io/#inbot/inbot-utils)